Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 Following Customer Safety: Customer safety has become the top priority for nearly all businesses since the COVID-19 pandemic.

-However, meeting the safety demands of customers has become increasingly challenging as businesses strive to maintain operations amid numerous tasks and responsibilities.
+However, meeting customers' safety requirements has become increasingly challenging as businesses strive to maintain operations amid numerous tasks and responsibilities.

 These analytics can help the company address the most common concerns of customers: